Key Takeaways:

 If you are from one of the countries mentioned above, you must wait 21 days after the first vaccination.

-If you are travelling from a country that was not mentioned, your pet must have a blood sample taken at least 30 days after the rabies vaccination.
+If you are travelling from a not listed country, your pet must have a blood sample taken at least 30 days after the rabies vaccination.
 See further rules on blood tests here.

 b) Booster vaccinations